 A Matter of Mechanics

 It’s important to find the most comfortable seat possible.
 This involves determining whether your hips are best suited to sitting in a supported Sukhasana or a supported Virasana (Hero’s Pose).
 Sukhasana requires externally rotated hips, while Virasana works best for internally rotated hips.
 For the former, V-Shaped Cushions, Zafus and Zen Cushions are great choices.
-For the latter, sitting on a Meditation Bench or a Zafu or Zen Cushion turned on its side is the way to go.
+For the latter, sitting on a Zafu or Zen Cushion turned on its side is the way to go.
 Here’s a post that can help you determine the best cushion or bench for your body.

 Some people find that sitting on the floor is not comfortable no matter what support they choose.
 These people feel better supported sitting in a chair.